 - The conduct officer is interested in your perspective on what may have occurred.
 Share your understanding of what may have occurred, the extent of your participation, and perhaps what you have learned or changed in your thinking to prevent what happened from occurring again.

 - Following the hearing, you will receive another email describing the decision made by the staff member, sanctions (if appropriate), and details for having the matter reconsidered, if you wish.

 Preparing for your Undergraduate Conduct Board Hearing

-You may have received a letter stating that the Office of Student Conduct is launching an in inquiry into your role in (a) possible violation(s) of university policy.
+You may have received a letter stating that the Office of Student Conduct and Community Standards is launching an in inquiry into your role in (a) possible violation(s) of university policy.
 The letter outlines the situation in question, the date it occurred, and the applicable university policy that pertains to this incident.

 - Contact one or both of the disciplinary advisors assigned to you in the letter you received.
 Disciplinary advisors are trained students and staff who serve as valuable resources and are thoroughly familiar with the disciplinary process.
 A student who utilizes his or her disciplinary advisor in the disciplinary process is more fully informed and approached a possible hearing much better prepared to state his or her case.

 - Alternatively, you may choose to seek advice from whomever you choose throughout the disciplinary process.
 In sexual misconduct or harassment proceedings, that advisor may accompany you to any meeting or hearing.
 In all other cases, an advisor is who a member of the Duke community (current faculty, staff, or student) may accompany you to a hearing.
 Members of the Undergraduate Conduct Board are not eligible to serve as advisors.

 - Become familiar with the policy(ies) that you are alleged to have violated.